rink72/interview-questions/README.md

 ### Python

-There are there files in this folder.
+There are three files in this folder.
 Two for task one and one for task two.
 These were all written in Python 3.6.
 I have the Anaconda install on my PC and any modules I used in these scripts were available but I cannot be sure they are standard for all installs.